-Speaking up, therefore, captures a range of issues, some of which may be appropriate for other existing processes (for example, HR or patient safety/quality).
+Speaking up, therefore, captures a range of issues, some of which may be appropriate for other existing processes (for example, HR or patient safety/quality) - The Trust's policies are on staff zone.
 That's fine.
 As an organisation, we will listen and work with you to identify the most appropriate way of responding to the issue you raise.